Not only are you a rude speed-demon, but a light-running scofflaw as well.

 "When you know that you're reaching children without compromise or the assistance of acrobats, marching bands, slides, and movies, but that you are getting them with hard talk, a piano, and an orchestra, it gives you a gratification that is enormous."

-Cut to roughly three decades later, when an unnamed conductor (he's currently at his laptop) was himself writing and conducting children's concerts.
-After performing several of these with a professional symphony orchestra, the orchestra's education director informed him that, due to what she perceived as too highfalutin an approach in his scripts, she wanted more editorial control over them (translation: co-authorship).
+Cut to roughly three decades later, when an unnamed conductor (he's currently at his laptop) was himself officiating over children's concerts, as both writer/commentator and conductor.
+After several of these were performed with a professional symphony orchestra, the orchestra's education director informed him that, due to what she perceived as too highfalutin an approach in his scripts, she wanted more editorial input (translation: co-authorship).
 When the conductor asked in genuine surprise for an example, he was told (and I quote): "You use words like 'melody'.
 That's too big a word for kids; say 'tune'."

 How I wish the conductor had called her on her incongruousness.